llZektorll/OB_Template/README.md

 If you've tested out <a href="https://obsidian.md/">Obsidian.</a> and worked through the "Obsidian Help" folder, you might be looking for practical strategies to apply associative notes in your daily work.

+# For any queryes please head to the Obsidian forum and check the template thread. <a href="https://forum.obsidian.md/t/obsidian-notes-template/28940">OB_Template Thread </a>

 # Getting started

 OB_Template contains template vault to get started, or to take some ideas.